 - Unlike provisioning and cultural services, regulating services are often strongly based on processes which not only vary spatially and temporally but which involve physical flows of water, air or organisms in a spatial dimension.
 This makes for complex physical modelling and value identification. - There is a lot of confusion and lack of consistency in the literature and working group papers regarding services relating to water supply.
 Water for consumption is in itself sometimes regarded as a provisioning service, but ecosystems also regulate the flow and quality of water, affecting the cost of its provision.
 For example, loss of infiltration capacity may lead to lower dry season flows (causing shortages for run-of-river users) and higher high season flows (requiring bigger reservoirs to sustain the same level of water supply).
 In particular, it should be better understood that water is not produced by ecosystems.
-The way in which water-related services are treated needs to be carefully addressed in order to correctly attribute values and to avoid double counting. - The same services may manifest as intermediate services to other ecosystems or final services to people, depending on location (e.g. quality of water entering a reservoir versus an estuary) or spatial scale (e.g. fish nursery value attributed to an estuary or to ocean fisheries).
-In principle all regulating services may be intermediate services in some situations. - Flows of regulating services can be difficult to define, because of the difficulty of determining baseline.
-This is usually a hypothetical construct.
-For example, studies valuing natural land cover such as forest sometimes opt for a comparison with bare ground or with the next most likely alternative land cover/use, while others have used modelling to remove the capacity for the service. - Certain regulating services have both passive and active aspects, with the former being linked to externalities associated with land use change.
-For example, water quality at the bottom of a catchment area may deteriorate with changes in land use, partly because ecosystem capacity to ameliorate pollution through assimilation (the active service) is compromised, say by wetland loss, and partly because the land use that replaced natural systems uses pollutants as an input (meaning that the former natural vegetation passively contributed to water quality by virtue of not having been converted to the next land use).
-Furthermore, the passive value, which is often included in the valuation of natural systems because of the comparison with the counterfactual, is effectively the expected negative externality (disservice) of the cropland that is not yet there (see Discussion paper 5.2).
-Thus, the method being used is potentially overvaluing ecosystems in untransformed landscapes.
-Rather care should be taken to include disservices (negative externalities over and above the capacity of downstream ecosystems to remove) in the valuation of their source areas, such as croplands.
+The way in which water-related services are treated needs to be carefully addressed in order to correctly attribute values and to avoid double counting.

-48 The term water quality amelioration is preferred.
+&lt;sup>49 The term water quality amelioration is preferred.
 It conveys the meaning of reducing damages caused by anthropogenic activities, making things better, but not necessarily removing naturally occurring sediments and nutrients.

-49 River and coastal flooding were considered in a single paper on flow regulation relating to extreme events.
+River and coastal flooding were considered in a single paper on flow regulation relating to extreme events.